Samaritan (2022) Review

 So basically, Samaritan is Finding Forester meets Unbreakable.

-The plot of a Superhero who is reluctant to come out of retirement, is formulaic, while the writing seems a bit generic in its simplicity, and with some of the janky editing, I can appreciate the city's backdrop involving an impoverished society caused, by no explanation given.
-Perhaps a big recession occurred out of nowhere, who knows?
-Not enough explanation was given, other than the source material this film was based on-the graphic novel.
+The plot of a Superhero who is reluctant to come out of retirement is formulaic, while the writing seems a bit generic in its simplicity.
+And combined with some of the janky editing, I can appreciate the city's backdrop involving an impoverished society caused, by no explanation given.
+Perhaps there was this big recession that occurred out of nowhere?Unfortunately, there wasn't enough explanation given, other than the source material this film was based on-the graphic novel.

 This movie is a Comedy, both intentional and unintentional, where the main protagonist eats quarts of Edy’s Ice Cream in order to prevent him from overheating.
 Well, that can't be too bad when treating an ailment.
 Then there is a lot of growling especially from Stallone, who sounds like he's battling constipation instead of taking on some criminal gang led by their leader who manages to secure Nemesis' power hammer.

 The final battle is not as climatic however, the one saving grace I give Samaritan, is the big twist during the 3rd and final act unfortunately, with clichéd one liners, piss poor dialogue, phoned in performances by Stallone, Cleary, etc. and especially writing so poor, even a burger flipper from Wendy's could do a much better job than what was presented here.